You are viewing this course for September start 2024

 Other graduates from our department have sought careers in:

 Employability is embedded across all of our teaching and ethics.
-We instill these skills to our students:
+We instill these skills in our students:

 What work experience opportunities exist whilst studying?